- Marriage and Family Therapy (MFT) training can be completed in 2 years (~5 semesters) full-time.

 Candidates successfully completing the program may apply for an MFT Intern License with the California Board of Behavioral Science; additional hours and an exam are required for licensure.
 Please refer to California Board of Behavioral Sciences for additional information.

 The prerequisites or foundation coursework below (or their equivalents) are required for all students in the M.S. in Counseling program.
-Please check concentration requirements for additional prerequisites.
+Please check the concentration requirements for additional prerequisites.
 Prerequisites must be completed before beginning graduate-level coursework.
 This area may require 0-11 units that are not included in the major units:

 Students applying to this program should follow the university and departmental admissions procedures, including the submission of: